aladdinali0/serverless-portfolio/README.md

-# Cloud Project
+# Serverless Infrastructure on AWS

-Hello and welcome to my Cloud Project.
-So, what I created down below is a serverless website with a real-time visitor counter, built on AWS.
+Hello and welcome to my Project.
+I will preface by saying this, "This is not just a visitor counter on the exterior."

+As we dive deeper into the architecture, the real work is a private S3 bucket secured with Cloudfront and OAC (Origin Access Control), a severless REST API built with Lambda and API Gateway.
+A DynamoDB backend- all connected by applying least-privilege IAM policies and provisioned through Terraform.

 <br>